PawDevUK/Timeline-Generator/ReadMe.md

 # Time Line Generator (TLG)

-**Time Line Generator** is a project that automatically tracks changes in selected repositories and generates human-friendly daily summaries of work.
-TLG collects commits and file changes, summarizes them (optionally using an LLM), and stores the results in a database so they can be displayed in a portfolio timeline or consumed via an API.
+**Time Line Generator** is a full-stack project that tracks changes in selected repositories and generates human-friendly daily summaries of work.
+TLG collects git commits and file changes, summarizes them (optionally using OpenAI's chatGPT API), and stores the results in a database for display in a portfolio timeline or via API.

+## Timeline Generation Flow

+1. **Collect commits**: Use utility scripts to fetch commit history from local or remote repositories (via GitHub API).
+2. **Summarize changes**: Aggregate and compress commit messages into concise bullets.
+3. **Generate article**: Use OpenAI's chatGPT API to turn bullets into a readable summary article (see `app/api/chatGPT/route.ts`).
+4. **Store and display**: Save articles in MongoDB and render them in the timeline UI.

+## OpenAI Integration

+- The backend uses OpenAI's API to generate timeline articles from commit summaries.
+- API key is stored in `.env.local` as `OPENAI_API_KEY`.
+- See `app/api/chatGPT/route.ts` for the integration example.

 ## Project Overview